deviantony/foreman-ssh/README.md

 # Foreman SSH

-A tool to trigger SSH commands against a host list retrieved via the Foreman API.
+A tool to trigger SSH commands against a host list retrieved via the Foreman API (version 2).

 Caution: currently loads one API request / host to retrieve the IP address of the host, can be very greedy.